-She has developed a form of geometric abstraction that merges the traditional aniconism of Islamic art with the algorithmic nature of the interconnected world we live in.
-It is not abstract in the sense we understand from the western history of this development in art, but something essentially informational.
-The subject of her work is often the conflicted and complex relationship of Islam to the West, which is an inescapable and vital subject to be dealing with today.
+She has developed a form of geometric abstraction that merges the traditional Aniconism of Islamic art with the algorithmic nature of the interconnected world we live in.
+It is not abstract in the sense we understand from the western history of this development in art, but something informational in essence.

-Khan-Dossos believes that the way to ask questions about this subject is not to rely on and reproduce the figurative language of online media outlets, videos, and low-res stills which shape our imagined versions of reality, but to invest in finding a new language that reflects the patterns and connections that underpin these images and generate them in the digital world.
+Khan-Dossos suggests that the way to ask questions about this subject is not to rely on and reproduce the figurative language of online media outlets, videos, and low-res stills which shape our imagined versions of reality, but to invest in finding a new language that reflects the patterns and connections that underlie these images and generate them in the digital world.

-Khan-Dossos studied History of Art at Cambridge University, Arabic at Kuwait University, Islamic Art at the Prince’s School of Traditional Art, and completed her MA in Fine Art at Chelsea College of Art & Design.
-She was a participant at the Van Eyck Academie in Maastricht, and has taken part in residencies with the A.M.
-Qattan Foundation, Leighton House Museum, and the Delfina Foundation.
+Khan-Dossos studied History of Art at Cambridge University, Arabic at Kuwait University, Islamic Art at the Prince’s School of Traditional Art in London, and holds an MA in Fine Art from Chelsea College of Art & Design, London.
+In 2014/2015, she was a participant at the Van Eyck Academie in Maastricht (NL).